 Crop the image in the Photos app

-The easiest way to reduce the size of an image is by cropping it ever so slightly in the Photos app on your iPhone.
-This will alter the image resolution by a tiny amount but the size of your image will be reduced significantly.
+The easiest way to reduce the file size of a photo is by cropping it ever so slightly in the Photos app on your iPhone.
+This will alter the image resolution by a tiny amount, but the size of your image will be reduced significantly.
 To crop an image, open it in the Photos app and select the Edit option at the bottom of the screen.
 Tap on Crop/Rotate and use the frame to slightly crop the image.

 Change the image format in the iPhone Camera settings